sftcd/happykey/README.md

 ## Recent Changes

+- 20210310: added test2evp.c to see if we can unify the buffer to ``EVP_PKEY`` code for NIST and non-NIST curves.

 - 20210309: Still needs tidying but I've gotten rid of the deprecation warnings finally.
 So this is just an overnight checkpoint before I tidy that up.